hed95/form-api-server/README.md

 }
 ```
 If you do not want this feature enabled then set this environment variable to false ENABLE_LOG_CHANGE
 If you have configured LOG_CHANGE_TIMEOUT with a non -1 number then after the specified timeout the log level will revert back to DEBUG.
-This is to ensure you don't leave the logging at INFO level indefinitely causing you log files to fill up.
+This is to ensure you don't leave the logging at INFO level indefinitely causing your log files to fill up.

 ### POST /query-log
 This endpoint enables SQL query logging at INFO level.
 Body not required